brontosaurusrex/brontosaurusrex.github.io/_posts/2018-01-09-it-s-complicated-self-test.md

 > “Why can’t Siri play Spotify?”

 Cos she doesn't who Roku is?
+Or she is just that complicated and offended.

 So I guess it is complicated, or I'am less of a f..... **consumer**.